mlcommons/ck/docs/mlperf-automation/README.md

+***Note, that this documentation is outdated since we are developing the [2nd generaton of the CK framework (CK2 or CM)](https://github.com/mlcommons/ck/tree/master/cm) to decompose MLPerf benchmark into a [database of reusable, portable, customizable and deterministic scripts](https://github.com/mlcommons/ck/tree/master/cm-mlops/script) with a unified CLI, Python API and extensible JSON/YAML meta descriptions.
+The new documentation will be available [here](../mlperf-automation-cm)***.

 # MLPerf&trade; inference benchmark automation

-This is an *on-going community effort* coordinated by the MLCommons Design Space Exploration working group to make it easier to customize, run and reproduce MLPerf&trade; inference benchmarks across continuously changing ML models, frameworks, libraries, compilers, data sets and platform.
+This is a community project to make it easier to customize, run and reproduce MLPerf&trade; inference benchmarks across continuously changing ML models, frameworks, libraries, compilers, data sets and platform.
 We are also developing an open database for benchmarking results and provenance information compatible with [FAIR principles](https://www.go-fair.org/fair-principles).